mj-stokely/demo-plugin-arch/README.md

-# demo-plugin-arch
+# Demo Plugin Architecture
-Demo project to explore the discovery and binding of loosely coupled plugin components
+Demo project to explore the discovery and binding of loosely coupled plugin components.